-Our third gathering is designed to include as many voices as possible.
-If you’ll be at the conference and you’re interested, please join us!
+Our third gathering was designed to include as many voices as possible.

 LINKED PRECEDING SESSION We also want to thank Stacy Hartman, Project Manager for the Connected Academics Program for the MLA and part of our working group, for co-ordinating with us.
 Stacy is planning a session titled The Humanities Ecosystem and Graduate Education that will precede our session, meeting Saturday morning from 9:30-10:30.
 At this earlier session, we’ll get an inside view from graduate students and recent PHDs who have participated in Connected Academics programs across the country.
 With their instructive insights as our starting point, we’ll look forward to valuable proposals from the small group discussions at our own Working Group session.

 About the 2017 National Humanities Conference